smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

     <img src = "/img/getting_started/img6.png"></img>
 </a>

-If you run the ThanoSQL statement below, you can view the tutorial list in the [ThanoSQL Technical Documentation] at (https://docs.thanosql.ai).
+If you run the ThanoSQL statement below, you can view the tutorial list in the [ThanoSQL Technical Documentation](https://docs.thanosql.ai/en/).

 ```sql
 %%thanosql